With the recent measles outbreak in Southwest Washington, conversations about vaccines are on the rise again.

 - The number of parents who described themselves as “vaccine hesitant” fell from 1 in 4 to about 1 in 7.

-- The number of parents who said they were concerned about other people not vaccinating their kids rose from around 8 in 10 to around 9 in 10.
+- The number of parents who said they were concerned about other people not vaccinating their kids rose from around 8 out of 10 to around 9 out of 10.

 - More parents knew the vaccination rates at their children’s childcare or school.

 - Fewer parents thought children receive vaccines at too young an age.

 - More parents were confident that vaccinating their children was a good decision.

 5 positive approaches you can use in conversations about vaccines